Book Discussions & Literary Events

 Join the Hudson River Poets on the first Thursday of the month at 7 p.m.

-During the first half hour, the group focuses on a particular topic and attendees are asked to bring a poem related to the topic.
+During the first half hour, you are invited to discuss poems on a particular topic and are asked to bring in a related poem.
+During the second half hour, you may read your own work related to the topic.
+For information, call facilitator Mona Toscano: 845-569-4023 or the library 845-563-3613.

 For more information about writers groups, please call 563-3645 or email email@example.com.